 Consultation time slots are typically around 60 to 90 minutes.

 How do I make an appointment?

-How should I prepare for my meeting?
+How should I prepare for the online meeting?

 Prior to your meeting, you are welcome to email relevant information and visual aids that may help your discussion.
 You will also have the ability to share your screen during the online meeting.